AI in Logistics: Real-World Use Cases, Benefits, ROI and Challenges

 AI, unfortunately, can’t replace the ERP, but it can make it bearable with:

 SAP and Oracle, two of the most widely used ERPs in logistics, have both rolled out native AI assistants that work in natural language.
-Now, mid-sized companies can implement similar functionality through AI APIs or low-code layers.
+Now, mid-sized companies can implement similar functionality through AI APIs or low-code layers — that’s close to what we built in our logistics SaaS platform project.

 Transportation Management Systems (TMS)